Kaalig/OverTheWire-Walkthrough/README.md

 ### Level 0 - 1
-**Level Goal
+*Level Goal
 The password for the next level is stored in a file called readme located in the home directory.
 Use this password to log into bandit1 using SSH.
-Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.**
+Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.*

-**Commands you may need to solve this level ls , cd , cat , file , du , find**
+*Commands you may need to solve this level :*
+**ls , cd , cat , file , du , find**

 We have now access to the bandit0 machine, let's **ls** in order to discover what is in there. **ls** can let us see the content of a directory.
 ![bandit0_3](https://github.com/user-attachments/assets/b4f322f4-3130-4aee-9902-3c4a645504a0)